Tag Archives: Film Alley

 Q: What movies will you examine?

-Participants will receive a digital study guide for the series to guide them through both the obvious and subtle religious themes and faith expressions that can be recognized in the movie.
+A: Movies are carefully selected for this course.
+Participants will receive a study guide for each film to guide them through both the obvious and subtle religious themes and faith expressions that can be recognized in the movie.
+Check back soon for study guides for the films selected for spring 2025.
+(For legal reasons, the film titles cannot be posted for the public.)

 Q: Will you examine R-rated films?

 A: Our approach is not to ask if we should show films like these but to ask if these more difficult scenes and themes somehow make the film exempt from critical examination.
 We find that many R-rated films need close scholarly, theological, and philosophical analysis.
-However, if you normally avoid such films, you can simply skip the class that session.
-Or, like the scientist, don goggles, gloves, and a lab coat when examining such artifacts.
+However, if you usually avoid such films, you can simply skip the class that session.
+Or, like the scientist, don your (metaphoric) goggles, gloves, and a lab coat when examining such artifacts.

 Q: How does the informal class differ from a traditional college class?

-A: Like a college class, a curriculum is provided to assist learning.
+A: Like a college class, a curriculum is provided to assist in learning.
 Far beyond a simple appreciation for a film’s aesthetics, participants will fully examine their personal and societal responses to the worldviews promoted in popular movies.
 Learners will be equipped and inspired to identify, interpret, and respond to these cultural artifacts.

 Q: Will I have homework if I attend the informal class?